Previously : IndusSoft

 There are two types of files on Syncrify server that can be used to create custom reports.

-• Report by user
+Report by users

 Syncrify stores a file called access.log in every user's repository folder.
 For example, if the user's email address is john.doe@xyz.com and the repository path is C:\Backup, look for a file called access.log in C:\Backup\john.doe@xyz.com folder.